-Characteristics of Active Learning
+Characteristics of Active Learning: What and Why

 Show All | Hide All

-Remember that this may be a shift for both you and your students.
-Just as your role becomes one of facilitating the learning process through critical inquiry, your students will need time and guidance as they practice the shift from passive to active learning.
+Keep it simple and be patient.
+Have two or three main goals for the class and assess whether the students are achieving those goals.
+Remember that this is likely a shift not just for you, but also for your students.
+Just as your role becomes one of facilitating the learning process through critical inquiry, your students will need time and guidance as they become more active in the learning process.

 Useful Minute Paper Questions: